dklopstein/waste-sorting-classifier/README.md

 Still, the model accurately classified 75% of images.
 This is higher than both of the Random Forest classifiers.
 It does not appear to be overfitted - while training accuracy is slightly higher, there is not a large difference between the training and test accuracy, and we chose an epoch number before the training and validation accuracy dramatically separate.

 ## Conclusion
+This is where you do a mind dump on your opinions and possible future directions.
+Basically what you wish you could have done differently.
+Here you close with final thoughts.

+Overall, the models classified images into the categories 'compost', 'landfill', and 'recyclable' with acceptable accuracy.
+With the current accuracy, the models could not be used independently to classify waste.
+However, they may be applicable in alerting consumers that waste should likely be disposed of in another bin.
+This would reduce mistakes and encourage consumers to think more about properly disposing of waste.

+In the future, model accuracy may be improved by altering data preprocessing.
+Given the disparate items in the same category, it would be worthwhile to train models to identify the original 30 classes in the dataset.
+This may generalize less well to objects which do not fall into one of these classes, but it will preserve useful high-level information during training and may demand a less complex model.

+Alternatively, given our imbalanced classes, it our model may more accurately classify a single category.
+This is especially true for 'compost', where 'compost' was rarely correctly predicted because there were so many 'recyclable' and 'landfill' images.

+Another option to address the imbalanced classes is to modify our loss function to more heavily penilize certain misclassifications.
+For example, we might more heavily penalize false negatives for "compost".
+This method would also allow us to tune our model for specific applications - heavily penalizing false negatives for "compost" would be helpful for encouraging consumers to compost more.

+Finally, given the large dataset, we might train our models with a certain subset of the data to avoid this imbalance altogether.

 ## Statement of Collaboration